-Both Pterygium and Pinguecula are known to be caused by damage to the conjunctiva (a transparent thin membrane that covers the white of our eye (sclera).
-There is a tendency to mistake one for the other .
+Both pterygium and pinguecula are known to be caused by damage to the conjunctiva (a thin transparent membrane that covers the white of our eye, or sclera).
+There is a tendency to mistake one for the other.
 Although they are two distinct conditions, they do share certain common factors.
 Both can be caused by conjunctival degeneration due to sun exposure.
 Both appear as growths, usually on the nasal side of the eye (the half closer to the nose).
 Pinguecula can occur on both sides.
 Pterygium can also originate from a preexisting Pinguecula.
-Both show similar histopathological changes such as elastotic degeneration.
+Both show similar histopathological changes, such as elastotic degeneration.

 They can both be brought upon by lack of lubrication to the eye, such as dry eyes due to low tear secretions as we get older.

 They are both benign conditions that usually need no treatment and may eventually disappear.